JuliaMusic/PianoFingering.jl/README.md

 ```

 Wait for the program to complete, annotated piano score `example_output.musicxml` will be stored in `output` folder, this may take a few minutes.

+### Feedback

+If you encounter error, or musicxml file can't fingering correctly.
+Please open a issue and upload your musicxml file.